 If you’re wondering about the NoMo Nausea band, by applying pressure at the P6 point on her wrist (acupressure) it signals her brain to produce chemicals that fight nausea.
 This makes it nearly equivalent to the effects of Zofran, the most commonly prescribed morning sickness medicine, for some.
 However, unlike medication, NoMo Nausea bands are all-natural meaning they do not carry side effect risks like OTC morning sickness medications do.
 Plus, peppermint essential oil when smelled (aromatherapy) helps to stop vomiting immediately because the fastest way into the brain is through the nose.
 Each technique, acupressure, and aromatherapy, are about 50% effective at reducing morning sickness.
 And now NoMoNausea Band has made it even easier by combining both into a stylish wristband that is clinically proven to stop 80% of your worst pregnancy upset stomach.
 Hurry over to www.NoMoNausea.comto buy one.Tips for Pregnancy Brain

 Have you noticed your wife is getting pregnancy brain?
 She forgets where she put her phone, where her keys are, or important dates often.
+This is actually proven that women adapt "pregnancy brain" in order to be good moms.
+If you're curious why, listen to Pregnancy Pukeology Podcast Episode 32: Pregnancy Brain.
 Not to worry, here are 6 perfect ways to get her brain back on track before your bundle of joy gets here.

 - Keep Connecting.
 There is a strong relationship between maintaining physical health, social health, and mental health.
 Tell her to have a girl’s night, mom’s day out, join a book club, or set a weekly date or activity (maybe even a yoga or Lamaze class).